icme/cme258/class/class1/class1.md

 * Static libraries - executables copy functionality - `*.a`
 * Shared libraries - a single library is shared by all executables - `*.so`, `*.dylib`

+## Why Libraries?

+Libraries implement code so that you don't have to.
+This has several advantages:
+* You spend less time writing and testing code
+* Your software is more reliable (tried and tested libraries are less likely to have a bug).
+* Your software can have better performance (many libraries have put a lot of effort into performance considerations so you don't have to).

 ## Where do libraries live?

 It can depend on the system, but default locations (i.e. system libraries, and libraries placed by your package manager) are often places like `/lib/`, `/lib64/`, `/usr/lib/`, `/usr/lib64/`, etc.